Turret deck ship

 A turret deck ship is a type of merchant ship with an unusual hull, designed and built in the late 19th and early 20th centuries.
 The hulls of turret deck vessels were rounded and stepped inward above their waterlines.
 This gave some advantages in strength and allowed them to pay lower canal tolls under tonnage measurement rules then in effect.
 The type ceased to be built after those rules changed.
-There are no surviving examples.
+The last turret deck ship in existence was scrapped in 1960.

 Development

 Turret deck ships were inspired by the visit of the US whaleback vessel Charles W. Wetmore to Liverpool in 1891.
 Like others of the type, Wetmore had a hull in the form of a flattened cigar, with a continuous curve above the waterline to where the sides met amidships.
 The superstructure atop the hull was in round or oval "turrets", so named because of their resemblance to gunhouses on contemporary warships.

-In 1893 William Doxford and Sons Ltd. ("Doxford") of Sunderland, England built one whaleback under license from the type's designer, but had already built its first turret deck ship to a design by Arthur Havers, the concern's chief draughtsman.
+In 1893 William Doxford and Sons Ltd. ("Doxford") of Sunderland, England, built one whaleback under license from the type's designer, but had already built its first turret deck ship to a design by Arthur Havers, the concern's chief draughtsman.
 Havers toned down the more radical features of the whaleback.
 His design retained conventional bows and sterns instead of the upswept conoid "snout" of the whaleback.
-Instead of a rounded hull, the hull of a turret vessel was stepped inward above the waterline, but the horizontal and vertical surfaces of the hull met in curves rather than by right angles as in conventional ships.
+Instead of a rounded hull, the hull of a turret ship was stepped inward above the waterline, but the horizontal and vertical surfaces of the hull met in curves rather than by right angles as in conventional ships.
 Finally, the design joined the rounded turrets of whalebacks into one long and narrow rectangular structure (also called a "turret") of about half the beam, and used that space as part of the hold.